-Any member of the household will be considered permanently absent if he/she is away from the unit for more than 51% (186 days) of the time, except as otherwise provided in this Chapter.
+Any member of the household will be considered permanently absent if he/she is away from the unit for more than 50% of the time (183 calendar days), except as otherwise provided in this Chapter.

 2. Absence Due to Medical Reasons